Author’s H-Index

 • Differently formatted names in one source.

-• Combining different authors who share the same name.
+• Merging author profiles for two different authors who share the same name.

-The Author Identification provides a unique number for every author and helps find and recognize a specific author and avoid confusion with other similarly named authors.
+The Author ID (author identification) provides a unique number for every author and helps find and recognize a specific author and avoid confusions.

-Some tools (e.g., SCOPUS) have a filter to exclude self-citations, while others do not and require manual filtering.
+Some tools (e.g., SCOPUS) have a filter that excludes self-citations, while others do not and require manual filtering.

-Researchers with short publishing careers might appear disadvantaged by low h-indexes, even though their impact in a discipline may be high.
+Researchers with short publishing careers might appear disadvantaged by a low H-indexes, even though their impact in a discipline may be high.

 Instructions

-• Log on with your Google account and click ‘My Profile’ at the top of the Scholar homepage.
+• Log in with your Google account and click ‘My Profile’ at the top of the Google Scholar homepage.

-• Then click search button (note: Google Scholar provides an H-index only for researchers who created a user profile for themselves).
+• Click the search button (note: Google Scholar provides an H-index only for researchers who created a user profile for themselves).

-The following screen displays h-index of the author, according to the items indexed within Google Scholar.
+The following screen will display the H-index of the author, according to the items indexed within Google Scholar.

 • By ‘Advanced Search’